P2P Lending: A Bright Option Under Falling Interest Rate Scenario

 P2P Lending- Option during falling interest rate scenario

-Conservative and risk adverse investors are having a tough time these days.
+Heard of P2P Lending, a digital marketplace for investors and borrowers, since investors are having a tough time these days.
 Pensioners and those who are looking for regular income have been sailing in the same boat.

 Interest rates on fixed deposits are going down.
 Gold seems to have lost its appeal, and you would find this evergreen investment option on the losing side more often these days.

 What about company fixed deposits?

 The agony of investors is that the good companies don’t pay high interest and investing in sub-standard fixed deposit schemes endangers their principal.
 In coming days, this trend is going to get even stronger.
 So what should we do?
 Where to invest?

 Here, comes an option under falling interest rate which is P2P Lending.
 But, first, let us understand what’s driving interest rates and gold price down.